 At five kilometres in diameter and 1.5 kilometres in length, it is the second largest monolith in Australia.
 Take the time to make the easy climb to the top, where you will find that the views are well worth the effort.

 Ponder on the origins of the painting of the mysterious sailing ship and accompanying text which is thought to resemble Arabic script.
-The origin of the painting is unknown; one theory is that it was done by a Dutch sailor shipwrecked on the coast who was looked after by Aborigines, another theory is that it was done by an Afghan camel guide.
+The origin of the painting is unknown; one theory is that it was done by a Dutch sailor shipwrecked on the coast, another theory is that it was done by an Afghan camel guide.

 Walga Rock is located 48 kilometres west of Cue, which is an eight hour drive north east of Perth.